Supersized bought deal

 The company will also be using the money from the raise to scale the clinic side of their business, opening new locations in San Diego and Houston – bringing their total to 8 clinics.
 Field Trip plans to have 20 clinics operating by 2022, which the company projects will cost $4.1M CAD according to their recent MD&A. They currently operate in Toronto, Los Angeles, New York, Chicago, Atlanta, and Amsterdam.

-Recent neuroimaging studies support potential anti-anhedonic and anti-depressant effects, demonstrating its ability to alter glucose metabolism in regions implicated in mood disorder.
+Recent neuroimaging studies support potential anti-anhedonic and anti-depressant effects, demonstrating its ability to alter glucose metabolism in regions implicated in mood disorders.

 Field Trip’s ketamine-based treatment psychotherapy program lasts 11-16 sessions over a 3-4 week period and costs $2,000 CAD for the first module, and $1,750 CAD for each additional following module.
 Field Trip recommends doing 3 modules, coming to a total cost of $5,500.